mati3230/smartsegmentation/README.md

 *python expert_traj_generator.py*

-A random agent will apply segmentations and trajectories with an appropriate reward which can be specified in the script will be saved.
+A random agent will apply segmentations and trajectories with an appropriate reward will be saved which can be specified in the script.
 The available parameters are the same as for the training.
 Thus, the available parameters can be printed with the *-h* option.
 A *expert_trajectories.npz* file and a *pretrain* folder with the pretrain observations will be created.
 The expert trajectories can be used in the training by setting the *pretrain* flag to 1:

 *python train.py --pretrain=1*